-- 4) If three (3) or more travel trailers are to be placed on an individual lot and used as sleeping quarters, a Site Plan Review approval must be granted by the Planning Board.
-(Adopted 3/9/2004) - (n) An erosion control plan per the specifications in Section 4.33(B)(8)(a)(I) must be submitted to the Zoning Administrator prior to any new construction exceeding 1000 square feet of land disturbance occurs on slopes greater than 15%.
-An erosion control plan prepared by a licensed professional engineer must be submitted to the Zoning Administrator prior to any land clearing in excess of 100,000 square feet.
-(Amended 3/8/2011) - (o) For all new construction projects in the Rural-Residential, Rural Lands Districts, and Mixed-Use III, the existing 25' vegetative buffer extending back from the state rights-of-way of Route 11, Route 103, and Route 103B shall be preserved.
+- 4) If three (3) or more travel trailers are to be placed on an individual lot and used for any purpose including storage, a Site Plan Review approval must first be granted by the Planning Board.
+(Adopted 3/9/2004) (Amended 3/14/2023) - 5) Travel trailers may not be used as a rental.
+(Adopted 3/14/2023) - (n) (Repealed 3/12/2024) - (o) For all new construction projects in the Rural-Residential, Rural Lands Districts, and Mixed-Use III, the existing 25' vegetative buffer extending back from the state rights-of-way of Route 11, Route 103, and Route 103B shall be preserved.
 If no vegetation currently exists, then new plantings will be required, which shall include both trees and evergreen shrubs.
 Plantings preferably will be grouped, not evenly spaced and shall be located or trimmed to avoid blocking egress visibility.
 Driveways are exempt from this requirement.
 (Amended 3/10/2020)